Deploying Ops Manager on vSphere

 Create a DNS entry for the IP address that you used for Ops Manager.
 You must use this fully qualified domain name when you log into Ops Manager in Installing Pivotal Cloud Foundry on vSphere.

 Note: Ops Manager security features require you to create a fully qualified domain name to access Ops Manager during the initial configuration.
+For more information, see PCF on vSphere Requirements.

 After you complete this procedure, follow the instructions in Configuring Ops Manager on vSphere.